therealpeterpython/gimp-average-layers/README.md

 ### Problems

-The biggest problem is the speed with some of the average functions.
+The biggest problem is the speed.
+The mean average works different from the others and is thereby really fast.
+If you choose one of the other average functions you maybe have to wait a long time.
-They work with pixel regions and the hole process is slow for the mean and very slow for the mode function.
+The plugin works with pixel regions and the hole process is slow for the mean and very slow for the mode function.

+Another issue is the fact that you can not cancel the execution properly.

-If you have an idea to speed things up just let me now or create a merge request.
+If you have a solution to this problems just let me now.

 ### Roadmap